Operations Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for operations roles in Connecticut?

 Connecticut's largest visa sponsors for operations roles include Raytheon Technologies and Pratt and Whitney in the aerospace and defense sector, Cigna and Aetna in insurance operations, Stanley Black and Decker in manufacturing, and Yale New Haven Health in healthcare operations.
-UTC Aerospace and Synchrony Financial also have track records of sponsoring H-1B workers for supply chain, procurement, and process management positions.
+UTC Aerospace and Synchrony Financial also have track records of sponsoring H-1B visa workers for supply chain, procurement, and process management positions.

 Which visa types are most common for operations roles in Connecticut?